 On top of Raspbian I installed Motion.
 Motion is a Linux program that monitors the video signal from camera’s and, very important to me, is able to detect motion.
 Motion is widely used and there is plenty of good information on it on the internet.
 A simple tutorial how to install Motion specifically on the Raspberry Pi and get it to work with the Raspberry camera module can be found on here (go to step 7 for software installation).
 However Motion has far more possibilities and it is worthwhile to explore these once you start using it.

 Configuring and testing the system.

 Motion can support multiple camera’s but I’ll stick to one camera for now.
 Configuration of Motion for the Raspberry Pi and it’s camera module is done in the /etc/motion.conf file (not in the /etc/motion/motion.conf file).
 There is a very good YouTube tutorial on configuring Motion for Linux here and here.
 At this point I made only a few changes to the motion.conf file such as camera width and height, directory where the video is stored on the Pi and some camera specific variables.

 The camera works great.
 The image quality is good and the system appears to be stable.
-I can open a stream of the surveillance camera in my browser by entering the url of the Raspberry Pi and the selected port (default 8081).
+I can open a stream of the security camera in my browser by entering the URL of the Raspberry Pi and the selected port (default 8081).
 My motion files are stored as avi’s on the Raspberry Pi.
 I can play them with VLC media player on my iMac.
-Next I’ll experiment with the settings of Motion (e.g. sensitivity of motion detection, resolution of the camera), test in under different circumstances (indoor, outdoor, night and day) and build a proper housing for the surveillance camera.
+Next I’ll experiment with the settings of Motion (e.g. sensitivity of motion detection, resolution of the camera), test in under different circumstances (indoor, outdoor, night and day) and build a proper housing for the security camera.